jfieberg/Data4Ecologists/README.md

 - **birdmalariaTL**: observations of telomere length as well as demographics and infection status of great reed warblers from Asghar et al. 2015.
 Science 347:436-438.
 - **birdmalariaO**:  great reed warbler observations of offspring telomere length and mothers' infection status (infected with malaria or not) from Asghar et al. 2015.
 Science 347:436-438.
 - **ButterflyCounts**:  Counts of the baltimore checkerspot butterfly from 2012-2020.
+- **CarnivoreScat**:  data from feeding trials used to build biomass models relating consumed biomass per collectable scat to prey weight.
 - **carppassage**: data from experimental trials aimed at blocking passage of carp in lock and dams along the Missippi River.
 - **clutch**:  Mallard (*Anas platyhynchos*) clutch sizes in two types of nest structures and cropland area within a 3.2-km radius circular buffer around the nest structure in western Minnesota during 1997–1999.
 - **CovidMN**: data on covid cases in Minnesota, downloaded on January 15, 2021